 Meals From The Market

 Meals From The Market, sponsored by First Interstate Bank, is a program created to accept fresh food donations from Market patrons, vendors and the entire community to help feed the hungry in the local community.
-The program provides thousands of pounds of fresh food to Des Moines Area Religious Council (DMARC) emergency pantries where it is distributed throughout DSM.
+The program provides thousands of pounds of fresh food to Des Moines Area Religious Council (DMARC) emergency pantries where it is distributed throughout Greater Des Moines (DSM).
 Home gardeners and bakers are encouraged to donate fresh produce and baked goods; non-perishable food is also accepted.
 Food donations of any size are appreciated!
-Drop your donation at the Meals From The Market booth located on the corner of Second Street and Court Avenue.
+Drop your donation at the Meals From The Market booth located on the corner of Third Street and Court Avenue.

 Fresh Pickings Wagon Valet powered by Iowa Food and Family Project